 Welcome to Class 6P

 Welcome to Class 6P’s class page.
 Here you will find out about what we are going to be learning this term and any key pieces of information that you will need to know.
-I am Miss Baloch, the class teacher, and Miss Pickles and Mrs Oldale are our teaching assistants.
+I am Miss Baloch, the class teacher, and Mrs Oldale is 6P’s teaching assistant.
 In Year 6, we have extremely high expectations and expect that all members of our class will live out our vision and become the best for God that they can be, in all they do.

-In English this term, we will be learning about a range of story genres including: mystery stories, stories with a flashback and stories with a twist.
-For non-fiction writing, we will be learning about the structure and language features of newspapers and balanced reports.
-We will also be looking closely at poetry with imagery.
+In English this term, we will be learning about a range of different genres including: Novels as a theme and Biographies based on a famous Scientist.
+We will be looking closely at the structure and language features of Biographies and Novels as a theme.
 Each week in Reading, we will focus on one of the reading VIPERS – vocabulary, inference, prediction, explanation, retrieval and summarise/sequence through a range of different texts.
-Our class novel this term is Skellig by David Almond.
+Our class novel this term is Running Wild by Michael Morpurgo.

-In Maths this term, we will develop our understanding of measure by converting units.
-After this, we will have a particular focus on perimeter, area and volume.
-We will then move onto number and ratio.
+In Maths this term, we will develop our understanding of place value by looking at representation of number and our knowledge of Roman Numerals.
+We will also revisit the four main operations to consolidate our understanding whilst we also develop our reasoning and problem solving skills.
+This will ensure we are confident enough to solve mathematical equations in the SATs papers.
+Every Monday, we will have a particular focus on arithmetic where the children will develop their skills which will enable them to confidently complete test papers.
 Throughout all of our Maths lessons, we will ensure that there is a range of reasoning and problem solving taking place which will help the children in our class to become confident mathematicians.

 In Year 6, we expect all children to be confident and fluent when recalling times tables up to and including the 12 times tables.
 Please help your child to practise these at home if they are not confident.
-We also expect children to be reading daily for at least 15 minutes and this should include a range of different genres.
+We also expect children to be reading three times a week for at least 20 minutes.
+This should include a range of different genres.
 Homework is sent out every Friday alongside a list of weekly spellings; this is to be completed by the following Thursday.
 We will have a spelling test every Friday morning.
 Please ensure your child is on time for school as the morning work we complete each day is extremely important.
 PE this term will be on a Thursday.
 Please ensure your child arrives to school wearing their PE kit on this day.